Stockton Globe: Reopening

 Many of the original ornamental features have survived and the Theatres Trust described the Grade II-listed building as "an excellent example of its kind" and had it as one of 68 buildings on its 'at risk' register.

-There had been several plans to reopen the venue in recent years, including a plan in 2002 to transform it into a nightclub, but none were realised until it was announced in 2010 that the building would be restored to its former glory at a cost of £4 million, and will reopen as venue for music, comedy and other events.
+There had been several plans to reopen the venue in recent years, including a plan in 2002 to transform it into a nightclub, but none was realised until it was announced in 2010 that the building would be restored to its former glory at a cost of £4 million, and will reopen as venue for music, comedy and other events.

 Despite multiple delays due to structural problems and the original budget ballooning to £27.9 million, the theatre reopened in 2021.
 Pop band McFly were the first act to perform on the Globe's stage since 1975.